GovTechSG/techpass-user-docs/docs/support/account.md

 <details>
 <summary style="font-size:18px">I have changed my email address, how do I update my TechPass account?</summary>

-Create a [service-request]: https://go.gov.sg/seed-techpass-support and we will trigger a reinvite to retectify the issue.
+Create a [service-request](https://go.gov.sg/seed-techpass-support) and we will trigger a reinvite to retectify the issue.

 <hr/></details><br>